gregory-ledenev/Vert.x-EasyRouting/README.md

 `JsonRpcApplicationModule` class automatically handles JSON-RPC request parsing, response formatting, and error handling, allowing you to focus on implementing the actual method logic.

 To let your module be recognized as a JSON-RPC module, you need:

 1. Subclass the `JsonRpcApplicationModule`` class.
 2. Annotate the class with `@JsonRpc` to indicate that it is a JSON-RPC module.
 3. Override the `handleJsonRpcRequest()` method to provide a `@POST` annotation with the endpoint path.
 4. Implement all required methods that can be accessible via JSON-RPC.
+Note: that methods don't require `@POST` annotations as the endpoint for entire application module is clearly defined by a `@POST` of `handleJsonRpcRequest()` method.
 ```java
 @JsonRpc
 public class JsonRpcTestApplicationModule extends JsonRpcApplicationModule<TestApplicationImpl> {